Invited Choir Ensembles

 Selection Process

-1. The TMEA Vocal Division Vice President will select a Middle School and a High School panel of 3 to 5 members from around the State.
+1. The TMEA Vocal Division Vice-President will select a Middle School and a High School committee of 3 to 5 members from around the State.
 (Note: Directors with submitted entries will not be allowed to serve on the adjudication panel).

-2. There will be two rounds for adjudication.
+2. There will be two rounds for adjudication utilizing the Invited Choirs Rubric.

-• Round 1-committee will listen to and rank all submitted recordings.
-After tabulation of all the judges rankings a cut will be made and those choirs making the cut will advance to round 2.
+• Round 1- The committee will listen to and rank all submitted recording susing an anonymous listening process.
+Proposed programs will not be considered in this round.
+After tabulation of all the committee members’ rankings, a cut will be made and those choirs making the cut will advance to round 2.

-• Round 2- committee will be given the recording and the submitted program of the semi-finalists choir.
-Each adjudicator will use the recording and the submitted program to rank the semi-finalist choirs.
-Once each adjudicator has completed their individual rankings of the semi-finalists, the committee will assemble for open discussion and determine a final ranking to be submitted to the Vocal Division Vice-President.
+• Round 2- A different committee will be given the recordings and the submitted program of the semi-finalist choirs.
+Each committee member will use the recording and the submitted program to rank the semi-finalist choirs using the same anonymous listening process as round 1.
+Proposed programs will also be considered by each committee member at this time.
+Once each committee member has completed their individual rankings of the semi-finalists, the committee will assemble for open discussion and determine a final ranking to be submitted to the Vocal Division Vice-President.

 3. An effort will be made to include ensembles from as many classifications and geographic locations as possible.